tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-updates-two-years-later.md

 Part of the challenge of reading is figuring out a regular habit and pattern.
 If you can't find a regular time for an activity, it's hard to do it consistently.
 Usually when I wake up early (against my will), I'll come down to the kitchen table and read.
 That's my favorite time of day&mdash;while everyone's still asleep and before the day's tasks are coming at me rapid fire.
 But when I don't wake up early, I miss that opportunity.

 Those are all my updates after two years.
-Life experiments are fun!
+Life experiments are interesting.
 Now I'm wondering what I should try next.